 You can use your ElephantDrive password as a personal key to encrpyt all of your data.
 If you forget your password, you cannot decrpyt your data stored on ElephantDrive.

 When you further select the Personal Keys option, the following "final warning" pops up:

 Your password is used to derive the personal key.
 If you forget your password, you will lose all your data.

-Personal keys offer such high protection that if you forget your password, ElephantDrive can manually change your password for you and give you access to your account, but even in this case you will no longer have access to any of your files that were previously backed up under the Personal Keys settings and you will need to start your backup from scratch.
+Personal keys offer such high protection that if you forget your password, ElephantDrive can manually change your password for you and give you access to your account, but in this case you will no longer have access to any of your files that were previously backed up under the Personal Keys settings and you will need to start your backup from scratch.

-If you choose to backup and store your files using the Personal Keys settings, please ensure that you are using a password that you wil remember, or take the necessary steps to store the password in a safe place where you can retreive it if necessary.
+If you choose to backup and store your files using the Personal Keys settings, please ensure that you are using a password that you wil remember, or take the necessary steps to store the password in a safe place where you can retrieve it if necessary.

 Limitation: File sharing feature is not available if you have customized your encryption settings to encrypt your data with personal encryption keys.